Services for Students with Disabilities

 6. The documentation can (but does not have to) include recommendations from the health care professional.
 The student should be aware that recommendations given by a health care professional are not a guarantee that the recommendation will be followed.
 Any recommendations made must be determined to be reasonable before they will be followed.

 7. Documentation should be provided in a timely manner to allow for review, follow up and questions related to the documentation (ideally, at least 1 business day before the student’s initial meeting with the Assistant Director).

-8. If a student used accommodations in high school or at another college, the student may turn that in as supporting documents.
+8. If a student used accommodations in high school or at another college, the student may submit verification of these accommodations as supporting documents.
 Generally, high school 504 plans and accommodations provided at other colleges are not considered sufficient documentation on their own, but all relevant information will be considered.

 Grievance Policy for Students with Disabilities

 In compliance with Section 504 of the Rehabilitation Act of 1973, as amended (Public Law 93-112) and the Americans with Disabilities Act of 1990 (Public Law 101-336), Southwestern University prohibits unlawful discrimination on the basis of disability in its programs, services, and practices.